TrimVis/butlarr/README.md

     ./scripts/start_linux.sh
     ```

-This will do steps 2, 3 and 5 of the Manual Setup.
+This will do steps 2, 3, and 5 of the Manual Setup.

 #### Manual Setup

-1. First clone the repository and cd into it
+1. First, clone the repository and cd into it

     ```bash
     git clone git@github.com:TrimVis/butlarr.git && cd butlarr